 About CSS variables in themes

-Syncfusion currently offers two modern and highly customizable themes using CSS variables.
-These themes are designed to provide a consistent and visually appealing look and feel across all Syncfusion components.
-The themes available are:
+Syncfusion® provides modern, highly customizable themes that utilize CSS variables.
+These themes ensure a consistent and visually appealing appearance across all Syncfusion® components.
+The currently available themes are:

 - Material 3 Theme